BetaHydri/Get-LocalUpdateStatus/README.md

 - **PowerShell 4.0** or higher
 - **Administrator privileges** required
-- User must have admin rights on target computers for remote queries
+- **Local execution only** - script must be run directly on the computer to be scanned
 - Uses Microsoft Update Session COM objects

 ## Installation